Communication Disorders in Kids are More Common than You Think

 • Phonological Disorder: is related to speech, children who deal with this disorder have difficulty with developing the level of speech appropriate for the specific age group.
 They may have a hard time articulating words, producing complex sentences, substitute particular words and/or sounds etc.

 • Expressive Language Disorder: is characterized by difficulty with verbal communication.
-Children may struggle to remember words, use the proper tense, have limited vocabulary, use really simple sentences and basic words etc.
+Children may struggle to remember words, use the proper tense, have limited vocabulary, use really simple sentences and basic words, etc.

 These are broad disorders that may be experienced mildly to profoundly.
 There are also specific types within these disorders which share key characteristics of restricted ability to express and comprehend verbal communication.

-Causes & Symptoms
+Causes & Symptoms of Language Development

 One of the most common causes of communication disorders among children is hearing loss.
 Nearly 15% of children have some degree of hearing loss in one or both ears.
 This health condition can be caused by existing medical conditions, genetic history, or exposure to loud noise.
 Impaired hearing can significantly strain communication, causing: